 Slides, swings, rope climbing and more – kids ages 2-plus can let loose at this action-packed playground, formerly known as the Tot Lot.

 “The old one had outlived its life,” Lyons says.
-Today, the playground is much safer and has a more modern appearance (as you can see in the photo above).
+Today, the playground is much safer and has a more modern appearance.

 Kids ages 2-5 can play in a separate area from the older kids (up to age 12).
 Plus, while your kiddos are unwinding, you can work on your fitness thanks to arguably one of the coolest features of this playground: an adult exercise area.
 There’ll be a few cardio machines, Lyons says, so you can ride on an elliptical while your kiddos play.